Explanation Selection Using Unlabeled Data for Chain-of-Thought Prompting: Method Overview

 \section{Method Overview}

-Having candidate explanations for each question, we have reduced the search space from practically infinite to merely $N^K$.
+Having candidate explanations for each question, we have reduced the search space from exponential in the vocabulary size to merely $N^K$.
 We then search over possible combinations of explanations.
 We describe our method for scoring combinations and the constraints under which our search takes place.

 \paragraph{Pseudo-labeling development set} We do not assume access to labeled examples beyond the $K$ few-shot examples provided.
 However, we can take advantage of unlabeled data in $V$.
 We use a \emph{pseudo-labeling} approach to derive labels for $V$ following past work \citep{selfcons}.
 This approach is depicted in Figure~\ref{fig:silver}; given $q\in V$, we sample random combinations of explanations to get predictions and use the majority-voted answer as the pseudo label $\hat{a}$: